When is the right time for a business cash advance?

 It’s a Catch-22, a small business owner can obtain financing when he or she is in a cash crunch.
 It comes quickly, and credit scores don’t matter as much to this type of funder.
 While the much needed injection of cash comes to help a business get through a rough spot, the repayment terms are high.
 It’s a type of funding that one does not want to use often because of the steep cost of capital.

 A Business Cash Advance or Merchant Cash Advance

-Merchant cash advance (MCA) funding is similar to factoring, except it works with credit card receivables only.
-An MCA company provide a sum of cash based on an expected number of merchant transactions.
-Typically, a cash advance company will take 20 percent off of each credit card transaction until the money is repaid with interest.
+Merchant cash advance (MCA) funding is similar to factoring, except it works with credit card receivables and other business receipts.
+An MCA company provide a sum of cash based on an expected number of merchant accounts receivable.
+Typically, a cash advance company will take an agreed upon percent of each credit card transaction until the business pays back the agreed upon amount.

-For example, if a company borrows $10,000, then 20 percent of its credit card transactions will go to the MCA company until an amount of $12,000 is repaid.
+For example, if a company borrows $10,000, then and agreed upon percentage of its credit card transactions will go to the MCA company until an amount of $12,000 is repaid.
 This enables the borrower to get money in 24 to 48 hours, and the payback time is tied to the success of the business.
 It depends on how long it takes to reach the amount that is owed.

 The best thing is to keep your company in solid financial shape as is best possible so that the need does not arise for quick cash.
 That means keeping control of inventory and staff hours, regularly reviewing cash flow, getting invoices out to clients in a timely manner to help ensure quicker payment.
 After all, clients will rarely call and say, “Hey you forgot to send me the bill.”
 It is the business owner’s responsibility to make sure invoices are sent out promptly.